edf-hpc/clara/docs/source/clara-repo.md

     clara repo copy <dist> <package> <from-dist>

         Copy to the given distribution a package from another distribution.
         Note that both repositories must be handled by clara.

+    clara repo move <dist> <package> <from-dist>

+        Copy to the given distribution a package from another distribution and remove the package from the origin repository.
+        Note that both repositories must be handled by clara.

 This distribution in <dist> must be listed in the field "allowed_distributions" from the section [common].